René Duchez: Biography

 The Caen group was composed of about forty people.
 In 1942, the Germans started building the Atlantic Wall, and after the failed Dieppe landing in August, London asked the network to obtain information about ways the Wall could be crossed.
 The group collected many information items, namely about the gateways and the chicanes.
 René Duchez was a member of the group, and his wife forged papers that allowed the resistants to come near the works.
 In order to be at close quarters with the Germans, he applied for a painting job at the kommandantur, obtained it, and managed to steal a map of the Cotentin region while showing wallpaper samples.
 He hid it behind a mirror, and came back later to retrieve it under the pretext of carrying on with the painting job.

-The stolen document indicated very accurately the position of all the defenses, shelters, underwater obstacles, beach barriers, passages, phony mine fields, etc. It was taken to London with a fishingboat by colonel Rémy, and tossed on the MI-6 office desk.
+The stolen document indicated very accurately the position of all the defenses, shelters, underwater obstacles, beach barriers, passages, phony mine fields, etc. It was taken to London with a fishing boat by colonel Rémy, and tossed on the MI-6 office desk.
 MI-6 feared it would be useless because German engineers would change the constructions when the loss was discovered.
 However the decision was to make a copy and not mention the fact.
 The plan eventually helped preparing the landing in Normandy.
 Meanwhile, the Caen group went on gathering information : more than 3,000 documents were sent to London, all dealing with the Atlantic Wall.

 René Duchez and his wife were eventually found out by the Gestapo.
 René managed to escape, pretending to be a displeased customer who happened to be at Duchez's home.
 His wife was arrested, questioned to no avail, and deported to Ravensbrück.
 She came back after the war, and died in 2005.
 René carried on his action, and organized resistance movements in Normandy, but more than half the members of the national network were shot or died in concentration camps.